 Program Coordinator: Mary Fiorillo, c-TAGME

-The residency adheres to a PGY 1 - 2 - 3 format with 14 residents per year in addition to fellowship positions in research, toxicology, emergency medical services, ultrasound and pediatric emergency medicine.
+The residency adheres to a PGY 1 - 2 - 3 format with 14 residents per year in addition to fellowship positions in research, toxicology, emergency medical services, ultrasound, Operational /Disaster medicine and pediatric emergency medicine.

-Our block conference schedule includes five hours of didactics per week.
+Our block conference schedule includes four hours of didactics per week in addition to high quality opportunities for I.I.I.
+(Individualized Interactive Instruction).
 The lecture curriculum includes core EM topics, weekly M & M conferences, a monthly evidence-based medicine series, interdepartmental conferences, ultrasound and clinical case conferences.
-There are dedicated week-long symposia each year for ECG interpretation, airway management, wound care, shock and risk management.
+There are dedicated symposia each year for ECG interpretation, airway management, wound care, shock and risk management.

 The majority of conferences are given by emergency medicine faculty.
 Residents are responsible for one formal didactic presentation in each of the PGY-2 and -3 years.
 PGY-2's will also present a conference during their Orthopedic month.